DARPA-ASKEM/terarium-docs/docs/simulation/simulate-model.md

 Simulation results are summarized on each Simulate operator and in the operator details.
 You can choose which variables to plot.

-??? list "To view simulation results"
+??? list "View simulation results"

     1. In the output section of the Simulate operator details, use the dropdown list to choose the variables you want to visualize.
 If you choose multiple variables, Terarium overlaps them on the same plot.
     2. To add an additional chart, click :octicons-plus-24:{ aria-hidden="true"} **Add chart** and repeat the previous step.